IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

 This repository is provided as a **personal, unofficial collection and organizational resource**.

-I make reasonable efforts to preserve available credits and avoid presenting third-party work as my own.
-However, I cannot guarantee that all ownership, attribution, licensing, or source information is complete or accurate.
+I make reasonable efforts to preserve available attribution and avoid presenting third-party work as my own.
+However, I cannot guarantee that all source, ownership, attribution, or licensing information is complete or accurate.

+I do not authorize or encourage copyright, trademark, or other intellectual property infringement.

 To the extent permitted by applicable law, I am not responsible for how other people use, modify, redistribute, publish, or otherwise handle third-party materials obtained from this repository.

-I do not authorize or encourage copyright, trademark, or other intellectual property infringement.

-**Nothing in this repository should be considered legal advice.**
+**Nothing in this repository constitutes legal advice.**

 ---

 ## 📩 Copyright, Trademark & Attribution Concerns

-If you are a creator, copyright holder, trademark owner, rights holder, or authorized representative and believe that material in this repository requires correction or removal, **please contact me through my [GitHub profile](https://github.com/IkoMosiEntertainmentHub) or the repository issue system**.
+If you are a creator, copyright holder, trademark owner, rights holder, or authorized representative and believe material in this repository requires correction or removal, please contact me through my **[GitHub profile](https://github.com/IkoMosiEntertainmentHub)** or the repository issue system.

-Please provide enough information for me to identify the relevant material and understand your concern.
+Please provide enough information to identify the relevant material and explain the concern.

 Where appropriate, I can:

 - Correct attribution
 - Add source information
-- Update the relevant information
+- Update information
 - Replace an asset
 - Remove an asset

-I am happy to review legitimate copyright, trademark, ownership, or attribution concerns.
+I am happy to review legitimate copyright, trademark, ownership, licensing, and attribution concerns.

 ---

 ## 🔒 Repository Access & Control

-This repository is public so that people can view and reference the collection.
+This repository is public so that people can view, reference, clone, and fork the collection.

-**Public does not mean that everyone has permission to edit my repository.**
+**Public does not mean that everyone has permission to modify the original repository.**

 The original repository is maintained by **[IkoMosiEntertainmentHub](https://github.com/IkoMosiEntertainmentHub)**.

-Other GitHub users can use GitHub's normal functionality to:
+GitHub users may use GitHub's normal functionality to:

 - View the repository
 - Download files